 The Handmaid's Tale is part of a general cultural shift in which Bible-believing Christians are the bogeymen of contemporary society.
 While in the West we are nowhere near the level of persecution that Christians in many countries face, I'm still not a big fan of encouraging people to hate us on the basis of a distorted and perverse view of the Christian faith.

 The way for us to challenge and handle this kind of post-truth alternative-fact fantasy is not to complain, whine and curl up in our Christian snowflake ball.
 Let's get out there in the real world and be its salt and light – sharing the truth, beauty, love and freedom of Christ.
-This Christmas it's not the fear-mongering of The Handmaid's Tale that our world needs, but the Good News of the Christ.
+It's not the fear-mongering of The Handmaid's Tale that our world needs, but the Good News of Jesus Christ.